John Berry (arts administrator): English National Opera

 In February 2015, ACE placed ENO under special measures.
-This had followed public revelations of disputes between the outgoing chairman of ENO, Martyn Rose, and Berry, with uncorroborated accusations by Rose that Berry had mismanaged finances and lost £10M, and the departure of Henriette Götz as executive director in January 2015.
-ENO countered Rose's accusation by stating that during Berry's tenure, ENO "turned over an unrestricted surplus of £2.4M."
-Martyn Rose left ENO in January 2015 after 21 months in his post.
-In July 2015, following the widely acclaimed 2014-2015 season at ENO, Berry stood down as ENO artistic director, stating "My work is now done".
+This had followed public revelations of disputes between the outgoing chairman of ENO, Martyn Rose, and the ENO board, with unfounded and uncorroborated accusations by Rose that ENO had mismanaged finances under Berry's watch, and the departure of Henriette Götz as executive director in January 2015 after a short period in the post.
+ENO publicly countered Rose's accusation by stating that during Berry's tenure, ENO "turned over an unrestricted surplus of £2.4M."
+Martyn Rose left ENO in January 2015 after only 21 months in his post.
+In July 2015, following the widely acclaimed 2014-2015 season at ENO, Berry stood down as ENO longest serving leader of the company, stating "My work is now done."

 Bolshoi Theater of Russia

 In July 2016 Berry was appointed creative advisor to the Bolshoi Theatre.
-In October 2017, he negotiated a co-production agreement between the Bolshoi and Metropolitan Opera NY for three operas, Lohengrin, Aida and Salome, all featuring Anna Netrebko.
+In October 2017, he negotiated a co-production agreement between the Bolshoi and Metropolitan Opera New York for three operas, Lohengrin, Aida and Salome, all featuring Anna Netrebko.
 Other upcoming projects with close collaborators of Berry will include David Alden's 2021 production of Ariodante.

-Simon McBurney’s new production of Khovanshchina was due to premiere in June 2022 but was cancelled due to the war in the Ukraine.
-This was to be Berry’s final project with the Bolshoi.
+Simon McBurney's new production of Khovanshchina was due to premiere in June 2022 but was cancelled due to the Russian invasion of Ukraine.
+This was to be Berry's final project with the Bolshoi.

 Opera Ventures

 Berry founded the charity Opera Ventures in March 2017, to create new productions of contemporary opera by living composers.
 The unique operating model means that more than 90% of donations goes directly into productions.
-In August 2017, Opera Ventures premiered its first new production, Greek, by Mark Anthony-Turnage CBE, co-produced with Scottish Opera and in collaboration with the Edinburgh International Festival, followed by performances at the Brooklyn Academy of Music, New York.
-Its second production was Breaking the Waves by Missy Mazzoli, co-produced with Scottish Opera, Houston Grand Opera and Théâtre de l'Opéra Comique in association with Bristol Old Vic.
+In August 2017, Opera Ventures premiered its first new production, Greek, by Mark-Anthony Turnage, co-produced with Scottish Opera and in collaboration with the Edinburgh International Festival, followed by performances at the Brooklyn Academy of Music, New York.
+Its second production was Breaking the Waves by Missy Mazzoli, co-produced with Scottish Opera, Houston Grand Opera and Théâtre de l'Opéra-Comique in association with Bristol Old Vic.
 It premiered at the King's Theater in Edinburgh on 21 August 2019 with performances until 24 August.
 It opened at the Adelaide Festival in March 2020 to critical acclaim.
-Performances in collaboration with BAM NYC and The Metropolitan Orchestra conducted by their Music Director Yannick Nézet-Séguin, due to take place in July 2020, were cancelled due to the COVID-19 pandemic.
+Performances in collaboration with the Brooklyn Academy of Music and the Metropolitan Orchestra conducted by their music director Yannick Nézet-Séguin, due to take place in July 2020, were cancelled due to the COVID-19 pandemic.

-A new production of Ainadamar by Osvaldo Golijov, the UK staged premiere, opened to public acclaim on the 29 th of October 2022, co-produced with Scottish Opera, the Metropolitan Opera NYC, Opera Detroit and Welsh National Opera.
+A new production of Ainadamar by Osvaldo Golijov, the UK staged premiere, opened to critical acclaim on 29 October 2022, co-produced with Scottish Opera, the Metropolitan Opera New York City, Detroit Opera and Welsh National Opera.
+It premiered at the Metropolitan Opera in New York in October 2024 to wide critical acclaim.

+Future projects include The Galloping Cure, an opera about the opioid addiction crisis, composed by Missy Mazzoli to a story by Karen Russell and Royce Vavrek, directed by Tom Morris.